muhrix/mav_ground_station/README.md

 ros-fuerte-gps-umd

 DISCLAIMER:
-I cannot guarantee there will not be any other dependency not met on systems other than mine.
+I cannot guarantee there will not be any other dependencies not met on systems other than mine.
 I have installed Ubuntu 12.04.1 and ROS Fuerte (ros-fuerte-desktop-full).
-I have also installed a handful of other packages, so please do pay attention to the output messages whislt running rosmake.
+I have also installed a handful of other packages, so please do pay attention to the output messages whilst running rosmake.